arnaudporet/sbgn2sif/readme.md

 * arcs with valid source glyphs (cf. above)
 * arcs with valid target glyphs (cf. above)

-If a glyph has more than one label, then its name is the list of its labels separated with "||".
+If a glyph has more than one label then its name is the list of its labels separated with "||".

 ## Examples